 - The approach is useful for both in-house innovation events, and industry collaboration events.

-- The approach focusses on Hack Events that involve prototyping, because all good innovation events are about that.
+- The approach focusses on Hackathon Events that involve prototyping, because all good innovation events are about that.

 - Pages with the yellow and black stripes at the bottom provide additional guidance and context, and should be removed if you use this as a presentation template.

 - It is a “Toolbox” approach: You do not need to use all the tools, but just the ones you need.

 - These guides form part of the FROST Innovation Framework, and can also be used standalone.

 This template includes the Lean Hackathon Event Canvas